oguzy/ovizart/README.md

 	$ sudo apt-get install mongodb-server

-You may test the mongodb running by writing mongo to he command line it you see an shell like below then you may continue to create the tables at the database
+You may test the mongodb running by writing mongo to the command line if you see a shell like below then you may continue to create the tables at the database

 	$ mongo
 	MongoDB shell version: 2.0.4
 	connecting to: test

-* To create tables requires using *django* command usage.
+* Creating tables requires using *django* command usage.

 Assuming that the cloned directory name is ovizart, first enter the directory where *bin* directory is.